General Data Protection Regulation

 Keep your confidential data private; data breaches pose a serious threat to businesses affecting both their reputation and GDPR compliance.

 Data Loss Protection provided by Netitude will ensure your business is not exposed to potentially expensive and damaging breaches.
-It protects your sensitive business information against theft, unauthorised manipulation and computer viruses and provides secure connections for your entire workforce including staff members who are mobile.
+It protects your sensitive business information against theft, unauthorised manipulation and computer viruses and provides secure connections for your entire workforce including mobile staff members.

 Under GDPR Article 15, EU citizens have the right to inquire if and how their data is being processed.
-To meet the 2018 deadline organisation should begin assessing the capabilities of their existing archive systems to search, filter, and retrieve data to achieve this GDPR requirement or evaluate alternative systems or services providers.
+To meet the 2018 deadline organisations should begin assessing the capabilities of their existing archive systems to search, filter, and retrieve data to achieve this GDPR requirement or evaluate alternative systems or service providers.